 A permanent Memorial will be created at the WTC Site to ensure that future generations never forget the people who died on September 11 in New York City, in Shanksville, Pennsylvania, and at the Pentagon, as well as those who died in the terrorist bombing at the WTC on February 26, 1993.
 The Memorial would be set in a context that bustles with the activity of Lower Manhattan, yet provides a respectful setting for remembrance and contemplation.
 Visitors from around the world are expected to come to the Memorial to learn about the events of September 11, 2001, and February 26, 1993, and to remember those who died and those whose lives were changed forever.
-The Memorial mission statement, program, and design process are discussed further in section 1.6, below.
-The design of the Memorial is based on a concept by Michael Arad and Peter Walker-"Reflecting Absence"-described in section 1.5.5, below.
+LMDC is currently conducting a WTC Site Memorial competition to identify the preferred Memorial design.
+The Memorial mission statement, program, and design process are discussed further in Section 1.9, below.